tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## GitHub

 GitHub is a Git repository hosting service.
 It provides tools to manage artifacts on the Git repository.
-The GitHubplug-in imports Git artifacts based on queries for issues, commits and pull requests.
+The GitHub  plug-in imports Git artifacts based on queries for issues, commits and pull requests.

 ---